www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_email_templates.md

 }
 ```

-Retrieves your organization's email templates.
+Retrieve an email template by its `id`.

 ### HTTP Request